jantman/awslimitchecker/docs/source/cli_usage.rst

                            If waiting for TA checks to refresh, wait up to this number of seconds before continuing on anyway.
      --no-color            do not colorize output
-     -v, --verbose         verbose output. specify twice for debug-level output.
+     --no-check-version    do not check latest version at startup -v, --verbose         verbose output. specify twice for debug-level output.
      -V, --version         print version number and exit. awslimitchecker is AGPLv3-licensed Free Software.
 Anyone using this program,